-The Park Ridge Public Library Board of Trustees shall have the sole responsibility for naming the Library building, spaces within and immediately outside.
+The Park Ridge Public Library Board of Trustees shall have the sole responsibility for naming the Library building and spaces within.

-- In the event of a major addition/renovation to the existing Library or for the construction of a new Library, the Board of Trustees may consider naming the building after a donor who requests naming rights and who contributes a significant contribution, as determined by the Board, after review and public discussion. - 2.
-Other naming opportunities may be available within the existing facility or within a new or renovated and expanded facility, and could include such areas as meeting rooms, reading areas, collections, equipment, gardens or other interior and exterior spaces. - 3.
-Naming opportunities are available to individuals, families, foundations, corporations or other entities. - 4.
-While it is the intent that all such names will be used for many years to come, the Board cannot promise that a name will be used in perpetuity. - 5.
-The Board of Trustees and the Library Director will be responsible for determining the manner in which the name is recognized. - 6.
+- 1. In the event of a major addition/renovation to the existing Library or for the construction of a new Library, the Board of Trustees may consider naming the building after a donor who requests naming rights and who contributes a significant contribution, as determined by the Board, after review and public discussion. - 2.
+Other naming opportunities may be available within the existing facility or within a new or renovated and expanded facility, and could include such areas as meeting rooms, reading areas, collections, equipment, or other interior spaces. - 3.
+Requests to name areas outside of the Library building will be brought to the attention of the City of Park Ridge, who will determine next steps. - 4.
+Naming opportunities are available to individuals, families, foundations, corporations or other entities. - 5.
+While it is the intent that all such names will be used for many years to come, the Board cannot promise that a name will be used in perpetuity. - 6.
+The Board of Trustees and the Library Director will be responsible for determining the manner in which the name is recognized. - 7.
 The Board reserves the right to accept, reject, or request modification of naming proposals.

-Revised December 21, 2021 Revised June 18, 2019 Revised May 18, 2010 Approved: February 15, 2005
+Revised January 21, 2025 Revised December 21, 2021 Revised June 18, 2019 Revised May 18, 2010

+Approved: February 15, 2005